Forensic Scientist

 My brother was killed.
 I believe he was murdered.
 His left arm was nearly severed from his body and his left mastoid process was crushed.
 The blood at the scene was descibed as an 8in in diameter patch.
 How much blood should have been at the scene?

-Asked by autumndawn about 9 years ago
+Asked by autumndawn over 9 years ago

 I'm sorry to hear about your brother.
 Unfortunately I have no idea how much blood there should be, you'd have to ask a pathologist, but from my experience I can guess it would depend on two things--what kind of surface was he on--concrete, tile, carpet, dirt?
 Also, how long the heart kept pumping after the injury.
 I have seen gunshot victims where they barely bled at all, and others were completely soaked practically head to toe.
 So there are a number of factors that will affect this.

-Asked by Parbh about 9 years ago
+Asked by jim amdiny about 10 years ago

 Do you believe that more could be done to improve dna testing